obriencj/koji-habitude/README.md

 koji-habitude sync [OPTIONS] DATA [DATA...]
 ```

-**✅ Fully Implemented**: Synchronizes local koji data expectations with hub instance using the Processor module.

 **Options:**
 - `DATA`: directories or files to work with
 - `--templates PATH`: location to find templates that are not available in `DATA`